Dispatch

 dispatch mail tail

 Streams new messages as they arrive.
-Good for when your bot needs to wait for a reply or a notification before it can move on.
+Use it when a workflow needs to wait for a reply, receipt, notification, or login email.

 Remember things